 Bereaved Partner’s Paternity Leave: Prepare Before April 2026

-Bereaved Partner’s Paternity Leave will become law from 6 April 2026 as part of the Employment Rights Act 2025, marking an important step in strengthening support for employees during exceptionally difficult circumstances.
+Bereaved Partner’s Paternity Leave is new legislation that went live on 6 April 2026.
+It marks an important step in strengthening support for employees during exceptionally difficult circumstances.

 This new right applies where an employee loses the child’s mother or primary adopter within the first year of the child’s life.
-Crucially, it will be a day one right, meaning there is no minimum service requirement to qualify.
+Crucially, it is a day one right, meaning there is no minimum service requirement to qualify.

 The change reflects a wider move towards more compassionate, family-focused employment practices.
-Employers should ensure they understand the new entitlement and have appropriate support in place ahead of its introduction.
+Employers should ensure they understand the new entitlement and have appropriate support.

-In this blog, we outline what the new leave involves, who is eligible, and how employers can prepare for April 2026.
+In this blog, we outline what the new leave involves, who is eligible, and how employers can prepare.

 How does Bereaved Partner’s Paternity Leave Work?

-BPPL will be for the partner of someone who has dies and applies to deaths that happened on or after 6th April 2026.
+BPPL is for the partner of someone who has dies and applies to deaths that happened on or after 6th April 2026.
 This entitlement can be claimed if someone dies within the first year of their child’s life or adoption.
 The person who has dies must either be:

 • the primary adopter